MicrosoftDocs/learn/learn-pr/azure/authenticate-azure-deployment-pipeline-service-principals/includes/3-create-service-principal-key.md

 > [!NOTE]
 > Remember our early discussion on how service principals work under the covers?
 Keys are stored as part of the application registration object.
 If you open up the Azure portal, look within the Azure AD configuration, and then navigate to the application registrations, you can create and delete keys there too.

 Azure provides the key to you when you create the service principal.
 This is the only time it will ever show you that key.
-After that, you won't be able to get it anymore.
+After that, you can't get it anymore.
 It's important that you securely copy the key so you can use it when you configure your pipeline.
 If you lose the key, you must delete it and create a new one.

 > [!TIP]
 > When you create a key for a pipeline's service principal, it's a good idea to immediately copy the key into the pipeline's configuration.
 That way, you avoid storing the key unnecessarily.
 In this module we only discuss how to create a service principal and key, but you'll learn how to update your pipeline with the key in a later module.